A college education is a great investment, one that may pay for itself many times over throughout the course of a career.

 Financial aid comes in three basic categories: grants, scholarships, and loans.

 Grants are usually based on financial need.
-The great thing about grants is that you usually don’t need to repay them.
+More often than not, you don’t need to repay them.

 Grants come from federal and state governments.
-Universities and nonprofits sometimes offer grants, too.
+Also, universities and nonprofits sometimes offer them.

 You are automatically considered for federal grants, such as the Pell Grant, when you file the Free Application for Student Aid (FAFSA).
 Other grant programs have their own application processes.
 Many of those, however, will also require you to file a FAFSA.